 The Key to a Gut Healthy Diet: Macronutrients in Balance

 When we talk about a gut-healthy diet, we're really talking about balance.
 Part of that is balancing macronutrients, which are the three nutrients your body needs in large quantities to run smoothly.
 Also known as macros, they consist of protein, fat and carbohydrates.
-Some spend a lot of time and energy counting macros to hit very specific goal numbers, but for most people it doesn’t need to be that complex.
+SSome spend a lot of time and energy counting healthy diet macros to hit very specific goal numbers, but for most people it doesn’t need to be that complex.

 Others may have fears around consuming too much of a certain macronutrient.
 There have been many big-name diets trending over the years that villainize fat and others that emphasize that carbs are “bad.”
 So, what’s the secret to a gut healthy diet?
 Go back to the basics and create a healthy plate with as many real, nutrient-dense, whole foods from each macro category.